jashandeep-sohi/python-blowfish/README.rst

 Electronic Codebook Mode with Cipher Text Stealing (ECB-CTS)
 ############################################################
-To encrypt or decrypt data in ECB-CTS mode, use `encrypt_ecb_cts` or `decrypt_ecb_cts` methods of the `Cipher` object.
-ECB-CTS mode can operate on data of any length as long as it is at least 8 bytes long.
+To encrypt or decrypt data in ECB-CTS mode, use `encrypt_ecb_cts` or `decrypt_ebc_cts` methods of the `Cipher` object.
+ECB-CTS mode can operate on data of any length greater than 8 bytes.

 .. code:: python3